-In this paper, we transform the traditional two-stage paradigm of "pre-training + fine-tuning" into three stage by adding an intermediate step of continual pre-training that will be tested by two downstream tasks about moral understanding.
-We use STORAL-ZH [18], the Chinese part of STORAL [6], as the dataset for target tasks.
-Furthermore, LongLM-base [21] is selected as our model, that has been pre-trained on 120G Chinese long novels.
-For TAPT, the language model is further trained on unlabeled STORAL-ZH to equip itself with task-awareness knowledge.
-For DAPT, we prepare training corpora for two domains including moral culture and commonsense knowledge.
-Inspired by [22], we utilize triples of a KG by transforming each triple into one readable textual sequence for continuing to pre-train the language model.
-To summarize, our contributions are reflected in the following three aspects: (1) Different from the standard paradigm, we choose continual pre-training before fine-tuning to boost model performances on moral understanding.
-(2) For facilitating the moral perception out of concrete characters and events, we equip our model with the ability of commonsense reasoning by further pre-training on a commonsense KG.
-(3) We collect a corpus about Chinese traditional moral culture about the Four Books and Five Classics to support domain-adaptive pre-training.
+This work proposes a three-phase paradigm that builds upon the conventional two-phase paradigm of "pre-training + fine-tuning".
+The proposed paradigm involves an intermediary phase of further pre-training, which will be evaluated using two downstream tasks related to moral understanding.
+STORAL-ZH [6], a dataset of Chinese human-written moral stories, is employed for the target tasks, and LongLM-base [21], a T5-architectured language model pre-trained on 120G Chinese long novels, is selected as our backbone model.
+TAPT and DAPT constitute the newly added phase of further pre-training.
+For TAPT, the language model is further trained on unlabeled STORAL-ZH to possess task-awareness knowledge.
+For DAPT, we design a two-step process to involve two domains, namely moral culture and commonsense knowledge.
+Inspired by [22], we utilize triples of a commonsense KG and transform them into readable textual sequences for domain-adaptive further pre-training.
+To summarize, our contributions are reflected in the following three aspects: (1) different from the conventional two-phase paradigm, we add an intermediary phase of further pre-training before fine-tuning to boost the model's performance on moral understanding, (2) our model is equipped with commonsense knowledge through continual pre-training on the template-based transformation of triples in ATOMIC-zh [18] to facilitate moral perception beyond concrete characters and events, and (3) a new corpus centered on Chinese traditional moral culture (i.e. the Four Books and Five Classics) is collected to support domain-adaptive pre-training about moral culture.

-2. Related Work
+2. RELATED WORK